Tagtraumtelefonie

 1. Edition of 50 (numbered)

-Complementing the Tagtraumtelefonie fanzine, a limited edition is being released, featuring an image from the photographic series.
-Reflecting the ambiguity of the zine, the image is presented both as a photographic print on Fuji Archive photo paper and as a digital file stored on a floppy disk.
+As a complement to the Tagtraumtelefonie fanzine, a limited edition release is being issued, featuring an image from the photographic series.
+This image is presented in two distinct formats: as a photographic print on Fuji Archive photo paper and as a digital file stored on a floppy disk.

 JPEG file on 3,5“ Floppy Disk